Capitalisk/capitalisk-dex/README.md

-# dex
+# lisk-dex
-Decentralized exchange module
+Decentralized exchange module for the Lisk network.